 While every video is different, here are some basic steps you can take:

-- Check your video against our ad-friendly examples article.
+- Check your video against criteria listed in our advertiser-friendly content guidelines.

 - If your video meets all the criteria for where “you can turn on ads for this content,” you can request a review.